wp-plugins/remarkety-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

- = How does Remarkety recommend my marketing activities? =
+ = How does Remarkety recommend email campaigns I should send to my customers? =

 We analyze your store’s data and purchase history to find opportunities, such as inactive customers, or customers who have spent more than a certain amount, etc.